Vyral/base-template/_posts/2019-01-04-reflecting-on-our-progress-in-2018.md

 Beyond that, there were a few other points from 2018 that I’m excited to share with you:

-* We formed a strategic alliance with “Who’s Who in Luxury Real Estate?”, and we were fortunate enough to present at both of their conferences. &nbsp;For more information, visitwww.LuxuryRealEstate.com
+* We formed a strategic alliance with “Who’s Who in Luxury Real Estate?”, and we were fortunate enough to present at both of their conferences. &nbsp;For more information, visit [www.LuxuryRealEstate.com](http://www.LuxuryRealEstate.com){: target="_blank"}
 * In just the second half of the year, we certified 155 RE/MAX INTEGRA agents get LUXE certified.
 There are over 40,000 agents in total at RE/MAX INTEGRA.
 They have already booked us for two more live certification classes in 2019.
 * We gave away over $50,000 in LUXE scholarships in 2018.
 * We were also recognized by the International Property Awards as not only one of the best consulting businesses for agents looking to sell high-end properties in the United States,&nbsp; but also globally.